StefanScherer/basebox-slave/README.md

 ### Mail Server for Jenkins mails
 Edit the file `./scripts/install-jenkins-server.sh` to change the `smtpHost`

-### Download URL for VMware Workstation
+### License VMware Workstation
-As VMware Workstation is not available with a anonymous download, you have to customize the download link into your intranet in the script `./scripts/provision-basebox-slave.bat`
+Log into the basebox-slave machine and enter the license of VMware Workstation.

 ## Jenkins